Why is this taking so long?

 David had learned this freedom for himself and summarized it well in Psalm 16:8.
 Trouble may come but that doesn’t have to mean our peace has to be compromised because of it.

 Where I felt vulnerable to the trouble around me, Christ was waiting for me to learn the freedom only He can provide.
 Because of the ongoing nature of trials experienced this side of heaven, Christ wants our peace to be found “in Him” rather than solutions to all our problems.
-The kind of peace found from solutions is conditional.
+That kind of peace is conditional.

 His kind of peace is unconditional.